 - With the assistance of your supervising professor, prepare a written dissertation proposal document and select a committee for approval by the graduate adviser.
 The committee must be composed of a minimum of 4 members, of which 1 must be someone whose teaching and research are principally outside of the department, and three members, including the supervisor, must be members of the CS department's Graduate Studies Committee (GSC).
 A committee can be composed of six members, provided at least 4 are members of GSC's, 3 from the CS GSC while 1 can be from another department's GSC.

 - The Graduate Adviser must approve your committee prior to making final committee plans (an email message will do).
 Be sure what you send to the graduate adviser for approval includes a short description of your dissertation and what role you foresee for each proposed committee member in helping you reach your research goals.
 The approved committee will examine the student on the proposal.
 If they are unanimously satisfied that the proposed work, if substantially completed, would constitute an acceptable dissertation and that the student has the potential for substantially completing the work, then they will recommend admission to candidacy (#1 below) and sign the required form found under the forms section of the graduate tab.
 Admission to candidacy must be approved by the Department's Graduate Studies Committee and the Graduate School.

 - Select a date and time when all committee members can be present for the proposal.
-A minimum of 4 must be present at the proposal.
+At least your research supervisor must be present at the proposal.
 It is allowable for the 3 others to attend the proposal virtually.
 A final draft of your proposal should be submitted to committee members four weeks prior to the date of the proposal.

 - Schedule a room for your proposal through the online calendar.
 When the administrator has approved your request, you will receive email confirming the approval.